Revised: August 10, 2021

 Online Identifiers: When you access an offer by one of our marketers, we obtain your Internet Protocol address, browser user agent, and sometimes your device id.

-Domain Names: For each visitor to our Web page, our Web server automatically recognizes only the consumer's domain name but not the email address (where possible).
+Domain Names: For each visitor to our Site, our Web server automatically recognizes only the consumer's domain name but not the email address (where possible).

 Data Trackers, Including Cookies and Web Beacons: We collect information on